department-of-veterans-affairs/va.gov-team/products/content-localization/translation-recommendation-project/forms-initiative-brief.md

 -	Once we determine the form application that will be translated, we will undertake a discovery effort to determine the appropriate metrics to use for our KPI's.
 If possible, we would like to include some, or all, of the following:

 - Reduced error rate compared to existing PDF
--	Faster benefit approval timeframe for on-line submissions va PDF submissions
+- Faster benefit approval timeframe for on-line submissions vs PDF submissions
--	Lower cost of processing an on-line application vs a PDF
--	Higer customer satisfaction score compared to english tool
+- Higher customer satisfaction score

 ### Key Performance Indicators (KPIs)
 > 💡 *VA.gov products measure success against Ease of use, Service Completion,